 Using data to attribute marketing spend and measure your campaigns

 A big issue in the world of marketing is attribution.
-Understanding ROI is a crucial part of any marketing strategy.
+Understanding ROI is a crucial part of any SaaS B2B marketing strategy.
 Using data to see which strategies are working best helps you to adjust and optimize campaigns to get better results and waste less.

 A great example is using conversion tracking across your digital infrastructure, seeing how your audience uses your site and what converts can help you to optimize your marketing strategy in the future.

 Another method that is a little more out there is the use of real-world movement data to attribute the store uplift generated by digital marketing impressions or clicks.

 Whatever your business, it’s clear that data is vital for attribution and measuring the effect that your strategy is having.

 Using data to understand trends and be predictive in marketing

 Adopting a data-driven marketing strategy will provide you with more insights and give you a better understanding of your customers and their behaviors.

 This naturally leads to making better marketing and broader business decisions.
 Your new found love for data will help you to improve across all elements of your marketing strategy.

 For example, the insight you receive from the above data-driven activities can help you understand which audience is best to market to, what kind of content or incentive is best suited to your audience and what you should be doing to maximize engagement with your product or content.